cheeZery/depdoc/README.md

 **lockSymbol**

-Default is "⚠" but you can also use '⚠' or '✋'.
+Default is "🔒".
+Alternatively you can use 🛇, ⚠, or ✋.

 **exportExternalLink**